 The George Mason Law Review is a student-edited law review that provides students with an excellent opportunity to develop research, writing, and editing skills.
 Students selected as editors of the review are required to have achieved excellent academic performance or gain admittance through a write-on competition.
-Manuscripts are also submitted for publication by politicians, practicing attorneys, and business leaders from across the country.15
+Manuscripts are also submitted for publication by practicing attorneys, and professors from across the country.
+It publishes four times per year.

 The George Mason University Civil Rights Law Journal, a student-run publication, is published three times a year by a board of editors comprised of select students at George Mason University School of Law.
-It publishes work from inside and outside the academy analyzing American civil rights issues.16
+It publishes work from inside and outside the academy analyzing American civil rights issues.

 Founded in 2008, the George Mason Journal of International Commercial Law (JICL) is a legal periodical focusing on the international commercial law.
 It provides international scholars and practitioners a forum to exchange, develop, and publish innovative ideas.
-A select group of student editors at the law school has published this journal and is one of the only legal-academic journals dedicated exclusively to the legal issues affecting international commerce.17
+A select group of student editors at the law school has published this journal and is one of the only legal-academic journals dedicated exclusively to the legal issues affecting international commerce.

 The Journal of Law, Economics & Policy is published twice per year and is run by students with the aim of providing innovative and stimulating articles to both academia and the legal community.
 One issue each year is devoted to a specialized symposium on an important question of legal and economic policy.
-The second annual issue is a peer-reviewed compendium of articles submitted by individual authors.18
+The second annual issue is a peer-reviewed compendium of articles submitted by individual authors.

 The Congressional Record, FantasyLaw Edition is a new publication of The Green Bag.
-This publication is published by the law school.19
+This publication is published by the law school.
+It is publishing materials that document league administration, rule changes, changes in measures of player performance, and scholarship relating to Fantasylaw.